 Following the impact on Sydney Rock Oyster farming of QX disease, the farming of functionally sterile triploid Pacific Oysters is enabled under permit in the Georges River and Hawkesbury River.
 Trial cultivation of triploid Pacific Oysters is also underway in a number of other NSW estuaries.
 More information regarding this can be found on DPI’s Aquaculture Pages.

-In 2010/2011 an outbreak of Pacific Oyster Mortality Syndrome (POMS) has impacted populations of wild Pacific Oysters in Port Jackson/Sydney Harbour and wild and farmed triploid Pacific Oysters in Georges River/Botany Bay.
-In early 2013, POMS has been detected in farmed triploid Pacific Oysters in Hawkesbury River.
+In 2010/2011 an outbreak of Pacific Oyster Mortality Syndrome (POMS) impacted populations of wild Pacific Oysters in Port Jackson/Sydney Harbour and wild and farmed triploid Pacific Oysters in Georges River/Botany Bay.
+In early 2013, POMS was detected in farmed triploid Pacific Oysters in Hawkesbury River.

 Pacific Oysters were introduced deliberately into Western Australia and Tasmania in 1947, into Victoria in 1953 and into South Australia in 1969.
 The Pacific Oysters that were introduced in Tasmania and Victoria successfully spawned, however those introduced to Western Australia eventually died out.